Seaman's Notes

 Chartwork

-Chartwork and Pilotage 2 (partial)
+Chartwork and Pilotage 2 (incomplete)

 Chartwork and pilotage level 2 is the highest level of chartwork certification available and is defined in page 167 of TP2293E.
 The syllabus covers definitions of earth's geometry, ability to plot courses on a chart accounting for wind and tide, practical position fixing, tidal calculations, and ability to use publications for passage planning.
 The most basic equipment needed for chartwork are a parallel ruler (or 2 large protractor triangles) and a navigation divider.